ConeDragon/docs/building/tooling/analyzers/guidance.md

 ## General

 - Analyze _all_ submitted files, except tests/invalidator/editor/example/exemplar files
-- Don't aim for 100% correctness, which will be near impossible to achieve.
+- Don't aim for 100% correctness, which will be nearly impossible to achieve.
-  It's okay if the analyzer can't find all issues or is unable to infer certain tags.
+  It's okay if the analyzer can't find all the issues or is unable to infer certain tags.

 ## Compilation